Julia Pfeiffer Burns State Park: DAY USE

 Underwater Area/SCUBA Diving

 Between Partington Point and McWay Creek is the Julia Pfeiffer Burns Underwater Area, which was established in 1970 and is now a scuba diving area.
-The north cove of Partington Cove is the entry to the underwater area.
-Special-use permits, available at the Big Sur Station, allow experienced scuba divers to explore the area.
-A valid diver certification card from a recognized organization (SCUBA only) and a driver's license are required for the permit.
-A diver must also have a device capable of obtaining and maintaining positive buoyancy.
-Diving permits are limited to a minimum of two divers and a maximum of ten divers.
+This is an advanced dive site.
+Water entry and exit are hazardous.
+A valid dive registration permit must be obtained in advance and can be requested by contacting Supervising Ranger Kraft at (831) 667-0193.
+A valid scuba certification card from a nationally or internationally recognized dive training organization and a government issued identification are required to obtain a permit.
+Diving permits will be issued to a minimum of two divers.
 Diving alone is not permitted.

 McWay Waterfall House